christophebe/julius-gpt/readme.md

 # Intro
 This nodejs CLI and API gives you the ability to generate content with the OpenAI API (GPT-4 by default).
+It can generate texts in all languages supported by GPT-4.

 # How it works ?